vitringr/vault/nodes/Bubble Sort.md

 # Bubble Sort

-[[Sorting Algorithm]] that repeatedly iterates through the collection, comparing adjacent elements, and swapping them if needed.
+Stable [[Sorting Algorithm]] that repeatedly iterates through the collection, comparing adjacent elements, and swapping them if needed.

 ---

-Gets its name because with each iteration the largest element "bubbles" up to its proper location.
+**Name**: Gets its name because with each iteration the largest element "bubbles" up to its proper location.

 ## Computational Complexity